E-ADDA: Unsupervised Adversarial Domain Adaptation Enhanced by a New Mahalanobis Distance Loss for Smart Computing: Related Work

-A large amount of work has been done on Domain Adaptation by minimizing the dis-similarity between the distributions of the source and target domain.
-The common measurements of domain dis-similarity include KL-distance, maximum mean discrepancy (MMD).
+A large amount of work has been done on UDA by minimizing the dissimilarity between the distributions of the source and target domains.
+The common measurements of domain dis-similarity include KL divergence, and maximum mean discrepancy (MMD).
 Extensive research on transfer learning is dedicated to minimizing the dis-similarity measurements \cite{zhao2021transfer}.
-The minimization of dis-similarity measurements is also used with other measurements, such as classification loss on source to find features that both discriminate and are domain-invariant \cite{tzeng2014deep}.
+The minimization of dis-similarity measurements is also used with other measurements, such as classification loss on the source to find features that both discriminate and are domain-invariant \cite{tzeng2014deep}.
 However, the minimization of MMD of domains jeopardizes the locality structure of samples and potentially reduces the effectiveness of transfer learning \cite{zhang2019manifold}.
 Also, feature discriminability is also decreased due to the unintentional minimization of joint variance of features from source and target sets \cite{wang2020rethink}.
-Recently, Adversarial Discriminative Domain Adaptation (ADDA) \cite{tzeng2017adversarial} and (Deep Coral) \cite{sun2016deep} has garnered significant interest, being used as a state-of-the-art baselines by many works \cite{zhang2019generative}, \cite{shao2020joint}.

-One thing worth noting is that the aforementioned algorithms all ignore the possibility that a target sample might be closer to the distribution of the source than the target.
-Because they ignore the possibility, they use the target model to classify all samples.
-This proposed work, the Enforced Transfer, differs from them because we do not ignore the "uniqueness" of each sample.
-If a sample is closer to the distribution of the source, then a network trained on the source samples will classify it.
-If a sample is closer to the distribution of the target, then a network trained on the target samples will classify it.